- What makes Oyster unique?

 What’s the deal with flights?

-We have an ATOL (number 9598).
+We have an ATOL Licence (number 9598).
 This allows us to book flights on your behalf and gives you financial protection.
-Many of our programmes include flights in the price (see our Pricelist for details).
+Some of our projects will show a price with flights and price without.
+We give you the choice to decide.

-Just let either partner know the Oyster project you are going on and the date you need to arrive and they will do the rest.
-They are open Mon-Fri 9am-7pm so feel free to ask them any flight related questions you might have.
+Just let Jenny know the Oyster project you are going on and the date you need to arrive and she will do the rest.

 How do I book?